Scale decomposition in compressible turbulence: Inertial dynamics sec:inertialscalerange

 The physical mechanism behind this part of the SGS flux, illustrated in Figure \ref{Fig:Lambda}, is simple.
 In a frame \emph{co-moving} with a ball of radius $\ell$ in the flow, a pressure-gradient force $\OL\rho^{-1}\grad\OL{P}_\ell$ at scales $>\ell$ acts on the ball within which the fluid has non-uniform density (density variations at scales $<\ell$).
-Per unit time, if $\rho_2 > \rho_1$ in Figure \ref{Fig:Lambda} and $|\bu_1|=|\bu_2|=u$, then parcel $2$ gains $\OL\rho^{-1}\grad\OL{P}_\ell \rho_2 u$ in kinetic energy from the large-scales and parcel $1$ loses $\OL\rho^{-1}\grad\OL{P}_\ell \rho_1 u$ to the large-scales.
-On aggregate, scales $<\ell$ in this ball would gain $\OL\rho^{-1}\grad\OL{P}_\ell (\rho_2-\rho_1) u$ in kinetic energy from the large-scales.
+Per unit time, if $\rho_2 > \rho_1$ in Figure \ref{Fig:Lambda} and $|\bu_1|=|\bu_2|=u$, then parcel $2$ gains $\OL\rho^{-1}|\grad\OL{P}_\ell| \rho_2 u$ in kinetic energy from the large-scales and parcel $1$ loses $\OL\rho^{-1}|\grad\OL{P}_\ell| \rho_1 u$ to the large-scales.
+On aggregate, scales $<\ell$ in this ball would gain kinetic energy from the large-scales at rate, $\OL\rho^{-1}|\grad\OL{P}_\ell| (\rho_2-\rho_1) u$.
 This effect would vanish in the absence of density variations.
 Note that if $|\bu_1|$ does not equal $|\bu_2|$, then the whole ball will have an average large-scale velocity $\OL\bu_\ell = \bu_1+\bu_2$ which does not play a role in such a process of inter-scale energy transfer ---hence the relevance of the premise of a co-moving frame.

-Similar to deformation work, $\Pi_\ell(\bx)$, baropycnal work, $\Lambda_\ell(\bx)$, is not sign-definite in space.
+Similar to deformation work, $\Pi_\ell(\bx)$, baropycnal work, $\Lambda_\ell(\bx)$, is not sign-definite.
 We expect that at points $\bx$ in the flow where large-scale pressure gradient $\grad\OL{P}_\ell(\bx)$ opposes the density gradient due to small-scale fluctuations ($\rho_2 >\rho_1$ in Figure \ref{Fig:Lambda}), then a motion similar to that of a Rayleigh-Taylor instability would ensue such that velocities $\bu_1$ and $\bu_2$ will be as illustrated in Figure \ref{Fig:Lambda}.
-We, therefore, expect that at such points in the flow $\Lambda_\ell(\bx)$ will be positive and transfer energy to small scales.
+We, therefore, expect that at such points in the flow $\Lambda_\ell(\bx)$ will be positive and transfer energy to small-scales.
+On the other hand, in regions such as shocks where large-scale pressure gradient is in the same direction as the density gradient due to small-scale fluctuations ($\rho_2 <\rho_1$ in Figure \ref{Fig:Lambda}), we expect that $\Lambda_\ell(\bx)$ will be negative and transfer energy to large-scales.
 Whether, on average, the subscale mass flux $\OL\tau(\rho,\bu)$ would correlate positively or negatively with large-scale acceleration field $\OL\rho^{-1}\grad\OL{P}$ can be determined empirically.